Tyler Freeman Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, the fifth-worst in the league.
+- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 25th in the league.

-- The Brewers' 4.08 team ERA ranks 13th across all MLB pitching staffs.
+- The Brewers have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs given up (95 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (96 total, 1.3 per game).

-- The left-hander's last time out came on Saturday against the Pittsburgh Pirates, when he tossed five scoreless innings while allowing two hits.
+- Burnes makes the start for the Brewers, his 16th of the season.
+He is 5-5 with a 3.96 ERA and 86 strikeouts in 88 2/3 innings pitched.

-- In nine games this season, the 36-year-old has an ERA of 3.28, with 5.4 strikeouts per nine innings.
-Opponents are batting .227 against him.
+- The right-hander's most recent appearance came on Tuesday against the Arizona Diamondbacks, when he threw five innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.